James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

  > `data` Folder:

-Contains the Bank loan list - "daily_rate_sheet.csv" and this is where the new qualifying loans csv file will be saved.
+Contains the Bank loan list - `daily_rate_sheet.csv` and this is where the new qualifying loans csv file will be saved.

 >`qualifer` Folder: